VitaCodez/neuralNetwork/README.md

 A fully connected Neural Network implemented from scratch in Python, now upgraded with **NumPy** for vectorized operations.
 This project demonstrates the core concepts of deep learning—forward propagation, backpropagation, and gradient descent—without relying on high-level DL frameworks like PyTorch or TensorFlow.

-## 🚀 Key Features
+##  Key Features

-- **Vectorized Implementation**: Replaced original loop-based logic with efficient matrix operations using NumPy.
+- **Vectorised Implementation**: Replaced original loop-based logic with efficient matrix operations using NumPy.
 - **Dynamic Architecture**: Easily configurable layer sizes and depths.
 Current setup: `[32, 16, 1]`.
 - **Mini-Batch Gradient Descent**: Implements batch processing for stable and faster convergence.
 - **Custom Backpropagation**: Gradients are calculated manually using the chain rule (no autograd!).

-## 🎯 Current Task: Function Approximation
+##  Current Task: Function Approximation

 The network is currently trained to predict the output of a complex non-linear function: